-While the above flight of fancy may strike some as novel, it is, in fact, a continually evolving urban legend whose origins date back at least a decade.
+While this flight of fancy may strike some as novel, it is, in fact, a continually evolving urban legend whose origins date back more than a decade.
 One variant circulating throughout 1999 (and likely earlier) made the similarly startling claim that the birds processed by KFC are "so pumped up full of steroids, growth enhancements and other chemicals that the end result is no longer truly the meat of a 'chicken'" (quote from Usenet posting dated March 29, 1999).

-Going back a little further in time, a different version of the tale alleged that KFC genetically engineers mutant chickens with four or six legs (drumsticks) apiece, thus increasing their profitability.
+Going back a little further in time, another version of the tale alleged that KFC genetically engineers mutant chickens with four or six legs (drumsticks) apiece, thus increasing their profitability.
 Reader Edwin Gore contributed this example:

 I heard the KFC story verbally in England back in 1995 while traveling there on business.
 It was slightly different, though.
 Instead of being legless, the chickens in this story were being bred with six legs each, thereby providing additional drumsticks per chicken!
 Other than that it was the same story, with the KFC name-change taking place because the British government would not let them use the word chicken.Another reader reports:

 My adult son is convinced that KFC has genetically engineered four-legged chickens, which is why they changed their name from "Kentucky Fried Chicken."
 The mutated chickens would not be legally classifiable as chicken.

 Alt.folklore.urban newsgroup member Leo Simonetta collected a plethora of variants of the same story and tracked its online lifespan back to the same approximate date of origin as the word-of-mouth examples above: 1995.
 The beakless, feetless, featherless "Kentucky Fried Creature" we are hearing about today didn't make its Internet debut until April 1999.
 The email version surfaced six months after that.